Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Results and discussion.

 We also present the evolution of single-particle energies for the spherical state in Fig.~\ref{fig:Mg32}(e), in which an increased spin-orbit splitting is shown.
 It is important to note that, because our IM-GCM framework captures collective correlations by incorporating deformed configurations, the single-particle energies for spherical configurations provided here cannot be directly compared to the so-called effective single-particle energies in the valence-space shell model~\cite{Otsuka:2020RMP}.
 Instead, we offer an alternative, intuitive comparison with the shell model.
 As shown in Fig.~\ref{fig:Mg32}(f), the number of holes in the $sd$ shell, and the number of particles in the $fp$ shell, as determined by diagonalizing the one-body density of the ground state, increases to around two with $s=0.16$ MeV$^{-1}$.
 From the shell-model perspective, changes in occupancy would influence the monopole interaction, leading to an evolution of effective single-particle energies and a reduction in the $N=20$ shell gap~\cite{Warburton:1990,Caurier:2005RMP,Otsuka:2020RMP}.
 Our calculations indicate that the ground state of \nuclide[32]{Mg} is predominantly characterized by a $2p$-$2h$ excitation across the $N=20$ shell gap, aligning with the traditional shell-model interpretation.

 We extend the above study to the low-lying states of \nuclide[30,34]{Mg}, which are displayed in Fig.~\ref{fig:systematics_Mg_isotopes}.
 Notably, the onset of large deformation from $^{30}$Mg to $^{34}$Mg is indicated by the increase in $B(E2: 2^+_1 \to 0^+_1)$, and the absolute value $|Q_s(2^+_1)|$ of the spectroscopic quadrupole moment of the $2^+_1$ state, as well as by the decrease in excitation energy $E_x(2^+_1)$, though the latter is systematically overestimated by 50\%.
-This finding aligns with previous studies of \nuclide[48]{Ti}~\cite{Yao:2020PRL} and \nuclide[76]{Ge}~\cite{Belley:2024PRL}, where it was shown that configuration mixing with a nonzero cranking frequency can compress excitation energies by a factor of $1.3-1.6$, as discussed in more detail in the supplementary material~\cite{Zhou:2024supp}.
+This finding aligns with previous studies of \nuclide[20]{Ne}~\cite{Frosini:2022_3}, \nuclide[48]{Ti}~\cite{Yao:2020PRL} and \nuclide[76]{Ge}~\cite{Belley:2024PRL}, where it was shown that the mixing of configurations with nonzero cranking frequencies can compress excitation energies by a factor of $1.3-1.6$, as discussed in more detail in Ref.~\cite{Zhou:2024supp}.
 Recent VS-IMSRG studies~\cite{Stroberg:2024,He:2024} indicate that the excitation energy of $2^+_1$ state can also be improved by including triple corrections beyond the NO2B approximation.
-The crossing of the $Q_s(2^+_1)$ and $Q_s(2^+_2)$ values further demonstrates that the energy ordering of first two $2^+$ states, built on the weakly deformed and strongly deformed configurations, respectively, is inverted going from \nuclide[30]{Mg} to \nuclide[32]{Mg}.
+The crossing of the $Q_s(2^+_1)$ and $Q_s(2^+_2)$ values further demonstrates that the energy ordering of the first two $2^+$ states, built on the weakly deformed and strongly deformed configurations, respectively, is inverted going from \nuclide[30]{Mg} to \nuclide[32]{Mg}.